Nullh/BeGooseDoCrime/Readme.md

 |6.
 Sizable duck pond|6.
 Duck gang!!|6.
 Unveiling a brand new duck hotel|

 By Neil Holmes (2019).
-Shamelessly stolen from Honey Heist by Grant Howitt and Lasers & Feelings by John Harper.
+Shamelessly stolen from Honey Heist by Grant Howitt and Lasers & Feelings by John Harper and Untitled Goose Game by House House.